-The Department of Public Service will hold a public meeting to gather input from Vermonters for the Energy Affordability Initiative.
-The Department wants to hear your ideas about how to make electricity and other forms of energy more affordable.
-Please join us Friday, June 22, 2018, at 1 p.m. at the Pavilion Auditorium at 109 State Street in Montpelier.
+The Department of Public Service held a public meeting to gather input from Vermonters for the Energy Affordability Initiative.
+The meeting occurred on June 22, 2018, at 1 p.m. at the Pavilion Auditorium at 109 State Street in Montpelier.

 The Department will soon announce a series of round-table discussions with various stakeholder groups to solicit ideas on how to make energy more affordable in Vermont and New England as a whole.